 For the biggest bang for your buck and your time, the bedroom is the best place to begin allergy proofing.
 This is true simply because you spend such a large percentage of your time in the bedroom.
 Most people sleep 7 to 8 hours a night.
 Then add the time spent watching TV, reading, or getting dressed in the bedroom.
 You can see that people easily spend one-third of their lives in the bedroom.
-So let's take a look at how to make your bedroom a haven from allergens.
+So let's take a look at how to make your bedroom a welcome refuge from allergens.

 After my serious anaphylactic reaction to shrimp when I was a child, my parents took me to an allergist and had me tested for a full range of possible allergies.
 If you or your child has ever had hives or breathing problems after consuming certain foods, you should see an allergist before any more serious reactions occur.
 If you (or a family member) are waking up consistently with a runny or stuffy nose, with itchy or red eyes, or with a skin rash, you might be reacting to allergens lurking in your environment.
 Allergy testing can cut down on frequent trips to the family physician or the pharmacy, and it can eliminate the guesswork by honing in on the allergens responsible for your discomfort.
 Continue reading

 The following tips are directed toward college-bound students and parents.
 But if your son or daughter is not yet at that stage, you can implement these suggestions in their bedroom at home so they will sleep restfully with fewer allergy and asthma symptoms.
 Remember the Bucket Theory - less exposure at home means your child is less likely to react strongly to allergens at school.
 Continue reading